What is Business Improvement? The Evolution of Improvement ConceptsBrad Fagan

 If I asked you, 'what is business improvement?', you might reply with something simple like 'improving business performance'.
 This might include targeting ROI, cutting out business waste, or harnessing the latest tech innovations such as automation.
-You could throw around buzz words such as 'business transformation', 'continual improvement' or 'business intelligence' - but as business has changed, the definition of business improvement has also changed and the box of stuff you need to make those improvements happen has gotten a whole lot larger.
+You could throw around buzz words such as 'business transformation', 'continual improvement' or 'business intelligence' - but as business has changed, the definition of business improvement has also changed and the box of stuff you need (and don't need) to make those improvements happen has gotten a whole lot larger.

 There are many business improvement techniques, methods, examples and external cultural influences out there today that have turned a relatively simple definition into something much, much harder to define.